-What all of the blogs and forums say about Paris is absolutely true.
-It is one of the most expensive cities in the world, particularly for those of us like me with a husband with a stomach that is like a bottomless pit and a teenage brother traveling with us that seems to need nourishment every 30 minutes or so to continue on without complaint.
+Eating cheaply in Paris can be a challenge.
+Paris is one of the more expensive cities in the world, particularly for those of us like me with a husband with a stomach that is like a bottomless pit and two little ones that seem to need constant nourishment and bribes to continue on without complaint.

 How Much do Meals in Paris Cost?

 A basic, sit down lunch in a simple restaurant in Paris (sandwich, drink, pastry) seemed to average around $10.
 A value meal at the McDo (what the French affectionately call the Mcdonald’s) ran around $8.

 The dinner that we ate at a basic sidewalk cafe (like the ones that you always see in the movies, located in a non-touristy area) cost approximately $25 each for three courses (I had french onion soup, coq au vin and creme brulee, and it was worth every penny).
 Sit down dinners at nicer restaurants or in more touristy areas would of course cost more.

 Starting to feel like the cost of a trip to Paris might not be within your reach once you take into account your nutritional needs?
 Here is what we learned:

 A Map of the Best Cheap Places to Eat in Paris

 Cheap Places to Eat in Paris – Paris Restaurant Suggestions (by Neighborhood)

 Paris is laid out in sections called Arrondissements.
 If you are unsure about which Arrondissement you are going to be in while visiting Paris, here is one of the best Paris Arrondissement maps that I have found.

 There are some expensive neighborhoods where eating cheaply in Paris is much harder then others.
 I tried to make note of those below.
 I also tried to note which neighborhoods were best for finding cheaper options for food.